 The impact of the Hollywood blacklist on two American classics, rendered as a visually mesmerizing dialogue between Carl Foreman (voiced by Edward Norton) and Elia Kazan (John Turturro).
 The film premiered at the Telluride Film Festival, was broadcast on Turner Classic Movies, and is now streaming on HBO Max.

 This three-part documentary with animation by Yoni Goodman (Waltz with Bashir) features a leader of the Pagan's outlaw motorcycle gang who seeks redemption after snitching on his Pagan brothers.
+Executive Producer: Joe Berlinger.
 Now streaming on Discovery+.

 A music-infused documentary about composer-choreographer Meredith Monk, one of the great artistic pioneers of our time.
 The film, which features interviews with Björk and David Byrne, has been awarded grants from the National Endowment for the Humanities and Steven Spielberg's Jewish Story Partners.

 The appointment of Bill Burns as CIA Director caps a lifetime of foreign service that earned him the moniker “America’s secret diplomatic weapon.”
 In this documentary, Burns and his contemporaries reflect on the power and purpose of American diplomacy at a pivotal moment in world politics.
 Executive Producer: Reid Hoffman.

 In this short film featured by the Washington Post, wide receiver Kenny Stills and broadcaster Bob Costas defend the choice to take a knee during the national anthem.
 Winner of the Edward R. Murrow Award.

 Back to top

 © 110th Street Films LLC